ashleychontos/pySYD/docs/quickstart.rst

 from within the top-level ``pysyd`` directory.

 If you are running OSX, and want to run an ensemble of stars in parallel, you may need to perform some additional installation steps.
-See :ref:`OSX-multiprocessing`.
+See ###.